Matejz90/Tripple-coin-mining/README.md

 # What you need

-*   stable preconfigured miner for ethereum
+*   stable preconfigured miner for Ethereum
 *   ezil account (this configuration are all for ezil.me)
 *   minerstat account
+*   edit eth, zil and ton addresses to your own

 # Tripple coin mining